 English Exam ·Test time: 70 minutes ·Test method On campus: Written exam Online (via Zoom): Oral exam ·Exemption a) A valid TOEFL score holder (score taken within two years): 90 or higher on the Internet-based test.
 (Those who will write a doctoral thesis in Japanese.)
 101 or higher on the Internet-based test.
 (Those who will write a doctoral thesis in English.) b) Those who have finished a Master's program in English.
-Interview ·Test time: 60 minutes a) The applicant must have a good and reliable Internet connection with clear sound and video.
-It is the applicant's responsibility to ensure that he/she has a good and reliable Internet connection.
+Interview ·Test time: 60 minutes

-Applicants may choose to have the online screeing if the following conditions are met:
+Applicants may choose to have the online screening if the following conditions are met:

-Please note that the interview may be cancelled if the sound and video are of low quality due to the applicant's Internet connection and/or computer problems.

-b) The applicant must be available during the time specified by TCU.
+- a) The applicant must have a good and reliable Internet connection with clear sound and video.
+It is the applicant's responsibility to ensure that he/she has a good and reliable Internet connection. - Please note that the interview may be cancelled if the sound and video are of low quality due to the applicant's Internet connection and/or computer problems. - b) The applicant must submit "Agreement regarding Online Examination" (Form 13) at the time of application. - c) The applicant must be available during the time specified by TCU.
 The interview will take place between 9:00 a.m. and 6:00 p.m.
 Japan time (GMT +9:00).